A Curated List of the Best Gifts for Travelers

 The holidays are quickly approaching so that means gifting season is upon us!
 It may be daunting shopping for the traveler in your life.
 Travelers often prefer experiences more than things so it’s difficult to figure out what to get them.
-No need to fear!
-This holiday gift guide will give you plenty of ideas for what to give to the traveler in your life.
-I’ve broken it down by rough price point so you can shop in any budget!
+However, given that travel has effectively stopped with the current pandemic, gifting experiences can be complicated.

 Please note: this post does contain affiliate links.
 What that means is I may make a commission if you purchase through a link, at no extra cost to you.